Snakemake BYOC (bring-your-own-code) workshop (ONLINE)

-The NBIS Tools for reproducible research workshop is held twice a year and provides an introduction into snakemake and a tutorial to learn how to use snakemake.
+The NBIS Tools for reproducible research course is held twice a year and provides an introduction into Snakemake and a tutorial to learn how to use Snakemake.

 After participation in the BYOC workshop, participants will:

-1. Be able to create snakemake workflows for bioinformatics data analysis
+- Be able to create Snakemake workflows for bioinformatics data analysis

-2. Demonstrate knowledge of the structure and syntax of different types of snakemake workflows
+- Demonstrate knowledge of the structure and syntax of different types of Snakemake workflows

-3. Demonstrate knowledge of advanced features of the snakemake workflow language
+- Demonstrate knowledge of advanced features of the Snakemake workflow language

-The course can accommodate a maximum of 16 participants.
-Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.
+The workshop can accommodate a maximum of 16 participants.
+Selection criteria include correct entry requirements, motivation to attend the workshop as well as gender and geographical balance.
 Academic affiliated registrants are prioritized prior to participants from the industry.